-A peninsula stand is a true eye-catcher and a means to show you are a A-brand and/or market leader.
-You should definitely consider the fact your are visible and accessible from all sides.
-Peninsula islands are, of course, much more expensive than stands surrounded by the walls of neighbouring stands.
+A peninsula stand is a true eye-catcher and a means to show you are an A-brand and/or market leader.
+You should definitely consider the fact that you are visible and accessible from all sides.
+Peninsula islands are, of course, much more expensive than stands surrounded by the walls of neighboring stands.

 The floor stand adds extra status to a company and increases the VIP-feeling of guests who ‘are allowed’ to go upstairs.
 It offers the opportunity to invite good relations and interesting prospects up.
-Usually this floor has a hospitality function, it could however also be used as presentation area.
+Usually, this floor has a hospitality function, it could however also be used as a presentation area.

 Request a floor plan in advance

-When you sign up for an exhibition, you usually get a floor plan, showing all doors, aisles, obstacles and facilities.
-Yet, it is difficult to choose a stand based on this plan, as for example the routing is not visible.
+When you sign up for an exhibition, you usually get a floor plan, showing all doors, aisles, obstacles, and facilities.
+Yet, it is difficult to choose a stand based on this plan, for example, the routing is not visible.

-If you don’t know the exhibition location it might be wise to visit another exhibition on this location or to discuss things with the counsellors of Expo Display Service.
-Make an appointment today to discuss your stand !
+If you don’t know the exhibition location it might be wise to visit another exhibition on this location or to discuss things with the counselors of Expo Display Service.
+Make an appointment today to discuss your stand.

 Expo Display Service has over 3 decades of experience in exhibition stand designing and construction, making it your most reliable exhibition partner in Europe.